shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

 ## Review

-In this lab, we performed the following tasks:
+In this lab, you have performed:

-- Tested the Connection
+- Testing the Connection

-- Troubleshot the Gateways
+- Troubleshooting the Gateways

-- Troubleshot the Virtual Networks
+- Troubleshooting the Virtual Networks

-- Checked the Gateway Connections
+- Checking the Gateway Connections

-- Changed a Gateway Connection's Shared Key
+- Changing a Gateway Connection's Shared Key

 ## You have Successfully Completed the lab